wamp-proto/wamp-proto/testsuite/README.md

     actual_bytes = serializer.serialize(msg)
     assert any(actual_bytes == variant['bytes'] for variant in expected_variants)

-# Deserialization: Check that ALL variants deserialize successfully
+# Deserialization: at least one variant must decode AND validate; variants this
+# implementation cannot decode (a different backend's encoding) are skipped.
 def test_deserialize(serializer, expected_variants, validation_codes):
+    decoded_any = False
     for variant in expected_variants:
+        try:
             msg = serializer.deserialize(variant['bytes'])
-        # Must validate with at least one validation code
+        except Exception:
+            continue  # not this implementation's encoding - skip decoded_any = True
-        assert any(validate(msg, code) for code in validation_codes)
+        assert any(validate(msg, code) for code in validation_codes) assert decoded_any, "no byte variant could be deserialized by this implementation"
 ```

 ### Multiple Samples Per Test Vector